camunda/camunda-bpm-platform/spin/docs/user-guide/xml/querying-xml.md

-# Querying Xml
+# Querying XML

-The Xml datatype supports querying with the XPath 1.0 query language.
+The XML datatype supports querying with the XPath 1.0 query language.

 ## Querying an element